 E2B sandboxes

 Docker has partnered with E2B, a provider of secure cloud sandboxes for AI agents.
-Through this partnership, every E2B sandbox now includes direct access to Docker’s MCP Catalog, a collection of 200+ tools, including ones from known publishers such as GitHub, Notion, and Stripe, all enabled through the Docker MCP Gateway.
+Through this partnership, every E2B sandbox includes direct access to Docker's MCP Catalog, a collection of 200+ tools from publishers including GitHub, Notion, and Stripe.

 Example: Using GitHub and Notion MCP server